Actindo-AG/Documentation/Channels/UserInterface/05c_Errors.md

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Detail of log message "Log message name"* view and return to the list of errors.
+  Click this button to close the *Detail of log message "Log message title"* view and return to the list of errors.

 - [CANCEL]
-  Click this button to close the *Detail of log message "Log message name"* view and return to the list of errors.
+  Click this button to close the *Detail of log message "Log message title"* view and return to the list of errors.

 [comment]: <> (Beide tun praktisch das gleiche)